“I am not a teacher, but an awakener.” — Robert Frost

 Inter-disciplinary and project-oriented classes and activities are very popular.
 Some examples of inter-disciplinary classes in the past have been Literature Seminars such as “Harry Potter” or “Lord of the Rings” that bring science, art, drama, language arts, and history into the classroom around a common theme.
 “Math Artistry”, which weaves geometry and other math disciplines into visual arts, is another popular course.

 Classes are taught by paid instructors, and students pay tuition to attend.
-Member Activities are offered at a reduced rate to Member families, and are led by parent-volunteers.
-While some Member Activities are as comprehensive and rigorous as classes, often the atmosphere is more casual and participants are encouraged to share leadership in the class.
+Clubs are offered at a reduced rate to Member families, and are led by parent-volunteers.
+While some Clubs are as comprehensive and rigorous as classes, often the atmosphere is more casual and participants are encouraged to share leadership in the class.

 Instructors are paid per class hour of instruction between $25 – 35 per class hour.
 Most new instructors start at $25 per class hour; in some cases, applicants with exceptional experience, skills, or knowledge, may have a higher starting pay.
 Village Home does not pay for prep time or travel time.
 Payroll is processed monthly on the last day of the month.
 Success is measured by: (1) enrollment (2) attendance (3) retention from term-to-term (4) Feedback from learners (5) Feedback from parents (6) Direct observation.